Sakuhano/Tatacon/README.md

 Take the leonardo code file and download all files inside.
 Open in arduino IDE and flash to the arduino mega2560 r3.

-## Luicat
+## IDE preparation

 Next follow the steps below, to use the code.
-These steps were taken from the code by Luicat, as since my code is built off of his it requires this aswell
+These steps were taken from Luicats Github, as since my code is built off of his it requires this aswell
-All credit goes to luicat for this, the required files are here https://github.com/LuiCat/ArduinoTaikoController
+All credit goes to luicat for this, the required files are here: https://github.com/LuiCat/ArduinoTaikoController

 ### Modifications to Arduino IDE